xuanlongma-lab/test4.github.io/content/authors/HTingtingZhang/_index.md

 ---
 # Display name
-title: Tingting Zhang
+title: Yi Li

 # Username (this should match the folder name)
 authors:
-  - HTingtingZhang
+  - GYiLi

 # Is this the primary user of the site?
 superuser: false